 Warner Brothers owned the franchise for gangster films in the 1930s.
 The studio capped the decade with this Cagney-Bogey crime drama that some consider a classic.

-James Cagney is great as Eddie Bartlett and Humphrey Bogart is convincing as treacherous bad guy George Hally.
+James Cagney is great as Eddie Bartlett and Humphrey Bogart are convincing as treacherous bad guy George Hally.
 But the rest of the cast is just so-so.
 And the story is, at times, breathless and, at other times, melodramatic in the extreme.

 The tone is set right after the opening credits have rolled.
 We get a voice-over (with accompanying scroll) from screenwriter Mark Hellinger: